mikaelri/Budgeting-Application-Project/README.md

 All of the functionalities below have been implemented for the project.

 - User can create a new user account and log in and out
-- User can create a new budget and add a name for it
+- User can create a new budget and add name for it
 - User can see a list of own individual budgets
 - User can select which budgets to modify from the list of budgets
 - User can add income and expense transactions to selected budget with a message and category
 - User can view the net result of the selected budget
-- User can search income and expenses related to selected category
+- User can search income and expenses related to selected category and budget
-- Admin user can see a list of user accounts and roles
+- Admin user can see a list of all user accounts and roles
 - Admin user can delete existing budgets

 ***Database tables***